-- Turn the knob on the reversing valve.
-The display is green again.
-Should the display stay red the reserve bottle is also empty and has to be changed as well. - Close regulator tap on the empty gas bottle. - Unscrew the gas tube of the gas bottle. - Release the fixing belts and remove the gas bottle. - Place a new gas bottle in the gas bottle compartment. - Fix gas bottle in place with the fixing belts. - Connect the full gas bottle to the gas tube. - Open regulator tap on the gas bottle. - Press the release button for 10 seconds. - Turn the knob on the reversing valve to the changed bottle.
+- Change the position of the knob of the switching facility.
+The display is green again. - Should the display stay red the reserve bottle is also empty and has to be changed as well. - Close regulator tap on the empty gas bottle. - Unscrew the gas tube of the gas bottle. - Attach the protective cap to the gas bottle. - Release the fixing belts and remove the gas bottle. - Place a new gas bottle in the gas bottle compartment. - Fix gas bottle in place with the fixing belts. - Remove the protective cap from the gas bottle. - Connect the full gas bottle to the gas tube. - Open the regulator tap on the gas bottle. - Press the hose break guard for 10 seconds. - Turn the knob on the reversing valve to the changed bottle.
 Open the release button when the display is green. - Set the knob on the reversing valve with a half-turn, so that the newly replaced gas bottle will serve as a reserve bottle.